caike/jsong/README.md

 # Jsong

-This is a library that parses the JSON-API format for Node HTTP.
+This is a library that serializes JSON-API for Node HTTP.

 Example using Express: